bccp/nbodykit/docs/source/catalogs/on-demand-io.rst

 performed on large data that does not fit into memory (but can be stored on disk).
 Particularly useful on laptops and other systems with limited memory, it extends the maximum size of useable datasets from the size of memory to the size of the disk storage.
+For further details, please see the introduction to the dask array in the :doc:`dask documentation <dask:array-overview>`.

 By Example
 ----------